Retrieval-Augmented Hierarchical in-Context Reinforcement Learning and Hindsight Modular Reflections for Task Planning with LLMs: Proposed Work

-We adopt verbal feedback to improve the agent's performance over multiple episodes, where the failed trials are summarized into one or two sentences and stored in the long-term memory for future trials.
-A main drawback of reflecting on the full trajectory, as adopted in Reflexion, is that the agent may have difficulty identifying where it went wrong due to the length of the trajectory.
-To mitigate this problem, inspired by Hindsight Experience Replay~(HER)~\citep{andrychowicz2017hindsight}, we propose HMR.
-HER is proposed for goal-conditioned RL and it mainly solves the sparse reward problem that is common in many real-world applications.
-The intuition behind HER is to replace hard-to-achieve goals with already-achieved goals.
-As a result, the agent is trained to achieve intermediate goals that lead to the final goal.
+\textbf{Hindsight modular reflection:} The hierarchical decision-making process might fail.
+As opposed to parameter-based methods, which update the model parameters when there is a failure, we adopt modular verbal feedback to improve the agent's performance over multiple episodes, where the failed trials are summarized into one or two sentences and stored in the long-term memory for future trials.
+However, reflecting on the full trajectory, as adopted in Reflection, is not effective because the agent may have difficulty identifying where it went wrong due to the length of the trajectory.
+To mitigate this problem, we propose HMR, where we directly regard the goals generated by the high-level policy as the intermediate goals and encourage the low-level policy to complete this goal, even if the goal is wrong.
+That is, the low-level policy needs to complete the goals proposed by the high-level policy, regardless of its correctness.
+In other words, the action generation process can be written as,

-HMR adopts similar concepts by having two modular reflection processes.
-The first one, namely the low-level reflection, reflects on the trajectory the agent took to achieve an intermediate goal proposed by the high-level policy.
-This level of reflection aims at improving the performance of the low-level policy to approach intermediate goals.
-The other reflection process, namely the high-level reflection, reflects on the goal trajectory, i.e., the goals proposed by the high-level policy.

-After an episode ends, HMR will retrieve the intermediate trajectories according to the \texttt{Finish} tags and apply the low-level reflection on these trajectories.
-If there are $n$ finished goals.
-The total number of reflection entries will be $n+1$ with the $1$ being the high-level reflection.
-Note that the low-level policy might be successful in achieving the intermediate goal.
-Consequently, for the goal-trajectory reflection, we inform the agent that the trajectory might be correct and there might be nothing to reflect on.
-With HMR, the LLM will higher chance of finding its errors and proposing reasonable plans for correcting these errors.